-The goal is to assist in accomplishing system wide objectives vs. department or unit objectives; and, to attain the ability to look forward.
-We look at the process across all functional lines.
-This is particularly important during cost reduction programs, their effects on the organization, and the control risks that result from the program.
+The goal is to assist in accomplishing system wide objectives as well as department or program objectives.
 Information systems are critical to the success of the organization; therefore, we develop programs to help ensure that the integrity and security of data remains intact.

-The overriding principle is that, as the organization grows, internal audits should be clearly defined so the Compliance Audit Team and Management Team focus on clear common goals.
+The overriding principle is that, internal audits should be clearly defined so the Compliance Audit Team and Management Team focus on clear common goals.
 This requires close coordination and communication with the Management Team and Compliance Audit Team.
-We must establish an open channel of communication so that information flows up and down the organization.
-The roles and requirements of the internal audit function are changing.
-To accomplish all of the above, the
+The roles and requirements of the internal audit function are change and there must be an open line of communication so information flows up and down the organization.
+The Compliance Audit Team maintains audit protocols for each program to create a baseline of accountability that is commonly available for review by any member of the Management Team.
+Audit protocols are developed using contracts, funding source, and regulatory guidance.